Bike Share Program

 HELP KEEP BIKE STATIONS ON THE PERIMETER OF THE FRENCH QUARTER!

 Friday, November 3rd, 2017

-French Quarter Citizens is planning an exciting evening of MOONLIGHT MAGIC AT THE MONASTERY at the historic North Rampart Street Monastery on Friday, November 3rd, 2017.
-This annual Gala, our most important fundraiser, supports our organization’s efforts to preserve the French Quarter and protect it from the daily impact of nine million visitors each year, graffiti, large vehicles, crime and developers.
+Our annual Gala, the most important fundraiser, supports our organization’s efforts to preserve the French Quarter and protect it from the daily impact of over nine million visitors each year, graffiti, large vehicles, crime and developers.

 We had a delightful evening of live music from The Y’at Pack, dancing, ample seating, fabulous food presented by some of our very best local restaurants, and fabulous music clubs – Little Gem Saloon, BB King’s, House of Blues